AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Introduction

 As AIGC circulates widely on social media, scholars have investigated how factors like text quality~\cite{zhang2023human} and AI usage~\cite{messer2024co} affect viewers' perceptions.
 However, many overlook AI's painting capabilities and the aesthetic quality of AIGP on viewer participation and attitudes.
-Ragot et al. found significant cognitive bias in public perceptions of AIGP but did not consider Image Aesthetic Quality (IAQ) as a variable~\cite{ragot2020ai}.
+Ragot et al. ~\cite{ragot2020ai} found significant cognitive bias in public perceptions of AIGP, while Latikka et al.'s study ~\cite{latikka2023ai} found that the public's attitude toward AI in the field of art was generally negative.
+However, their research did not consider Image Aesthetic Quality (IAQ) as a variable.
 Other studies~\cite{bhandari2019understanding, shi2021effects} have shown that aesthetic quality significantly influences decision-making and perceptions.
 Therefore, we included IAQ as a potential moderating variable affecting user engagement.

 This paper presented a comprehensive analysis of public perceptions towards AIGP based on user engagement, comment sentiment scores, and topic modeling.
 User engagement is a multidimensional concept that encompasses not just behavioral aspects (actions) but also emotional aspects (feelings)~\cite{khan2017social,hollebeek2011exploring}.
 However, high levels of engagement can only show users' interaction intention while cannot indicate completely positive perceptions.
 Considering this, we also adopted comment sentiment analysis to compare the emotional scores of comments between AIGP and human paintings for further perception analysis.
 Based on the above research motivations and feasibility, we formulated our research questions as follows: